intellihr/ui-components/src/domain/Layouts/XYGrid/XYGrid.examples.md

 #### Gutters

-Gutters can be added as margins or as padding between cells
+Gutters can be added as margins and/or as padding between cells

 ```jsx
 const { Variables } = require('@Common');